ninjinskii/Cavity-backend/README.md

 ```

 You can now acces the project at https://cavity.njk.localhost
+Supabase UI URL is displayed when running supabase start

+To create the DB schema, go to the supabase ui and copy and paste the `/supabase/schema.sql` in the SQL editor

+Make sure docker compose variables `SUPABASE_URL` & `SUPABASE_ANON_KEY` are filled with the values given by supabase start
+(Most of the time, http://172.17.0.1:54321 works the best)

 ## Make a request from another device
 You can use the api while serving it with a mobile device for example.